bryanwweber/orbital-mechanics-notes/orbital-maneuvers/impulsive-maneuvers.md

 where $\vector{v}_2$ is the velocity after the impulse and $\vector{v}_1$ is the velocity before the impulse.

-If multiple impulses are required to achieve a particular orbital change, then the magnitude of $\Delta \vector{v}$ from each impulse, computed by Eq. {eq}`eq:single-impulse-delta-v`, must be added together for use in Eq. {eq}`eq:rocket-thrust-equation`.
+If multiple impulses are required to achieve a particular orbital change, then the magnitude of $\Delta \vector{v}$ from each impulse, computed by @eq:single-impulse-delta-v, must be added together for use in @eq:rocket-thrust-equation.

 Due to the direct relationship between the required velocity change to perform a maneuver and the required propellant, maneuvers are often quoted by their $\Delta v$.
 All other things being equal, smaller $\Delta v$ is better.